 If you have concentrated stock positions, there are several options that I have outlined in Concentrated Stock Positions: Considerations and Strategies, but if you are charitably inclined a CRTs is a great way to go.
 However, some of you may be hesitant, as you want to keep the hard earned wealth “in the family”.
 With that in mind, the September 2014 Washington Report from the Association for Advanced Life Underwriting (AALU) outlined a great strategy to use the income tax deduction you receive from the CRT charitable gift to fund a “Wealth Replacement Trust”.
 Bottom line, you could use the income tax deduction you receive for making the charitable gift to fund an estate planning life insurance policy that if well structured can replace the assets, can be creditor protected and can be both income tax and estate tax free.

 So before you make a large donation to a charity, if may be prudent to take a look at some of these more sophisticated strategies.
 Although it may sound difficult, taking the time to learn more may be well worth the effort!

-Financial Planning and Investment Advice offered through STA Wealth Management (STA), a registered investment advisor.
+Financial Planning and Investment Advice offered through Avidian Wealth Management (STA), a registered investment advisor.

 STA does not provide tax or legal advice and the information presented here is not specific to any individual’s personal circumstances.
 To the extent that this material concerns tax matters or legal issues, it is not intended or written to be used, and cannot be used, by a taxpayer for the purpose of avoiding penalties that may be imposed by law.
 Each taxpayer should seek independent advice from a tax professional based on his or her individual circumstances.